 Animals on a Safari #4: African Elephant

 Elephants do not have a particular habitat because they can survive in many different locations.
 Elephants do not hunt because they are herbivores who eat things such as grass, leaves, roots, and fruit.
 Each year, elephants will choose to migrate depending on their food and water needs.
-Due to the increasing number of droughts, elephants herds have been moving more just to find enough water.
+Due to the increasing number of droughts, elephant herds have been moving more just to find enough water.
 My guide mentioned that African Elephants are extremely intelligent animals that also have a complex social structure.
 Elephants are more of a family animal and usually have herds with siblings, parents, and even grandparents.

 The female elephants tend to be more social than the male elephants and they supervise or lead the herd, which doesn’t surprise me!
 The male elephants prefer to be isolated until they need to mate, which didn’t surprise me either!
 The best place to see elephants is the Chobe National Park, but I saw these African Elephants in all three National Parks that I visited in Tanzania: Tarangire National Park, Ngorongoro Crater, and Serengeti National Park.

 The Cape Buffalo is an herbivore, which means it only eats plants and is most active during the day.
 They travel in a herd that consists of males, females, and baby calves.
 They prefer to spend their time in a social gathering that can reach up to thousands of Cape Buffalos in one vast area in the Savanna.
 The Cape Buffalo cannot go without drinking and needs a water source that is no more than 10 miles away which is the reason you will frequently find them near rivers and watering holes.
 They love to roll around in the muddy water to keep themselves cool.